 - Permanent injury

 If your injury involves any of the above six criteria, you can step outside of New Jersey’s no-fault system and file a lawsuit against the other driver for your economic and noneconomic losses.
+If your injuries meet the threshold, you may file a personal injury lawsuit against the negligent driver responsible for the accident.
+Personal injury cases arising from car accidents often involve claims for both economic and non-economic damages.
 Note that basic auto policies automatically give you a limited right to sue.

+A car accident case may involve proving someone else’s negligence to recover damages.
+In situations where a fatality occurs due to another party’s negligence, wrongful death claims can be pursued by surviving family members.
 You can also choose an unlimited right-to-sue policy, which allows you to pursue compensation from the at-fault driver, regardless of the severity of your injuries.
 This type of policy does not limit your options to recovering compensation after a car accident — everything is on the table.
 You can file a claim against the other driver for any type of injuries and losses you suffered in the accident they caused.
+In certain severe or egregious personal injury cases, punitive damages may also be pursued to punish the at-fault party and deter future misconduct.

 How Much Compensation Could I Recover in a Car Accident Claim in Newark?